Calling 911 in rural California? Danger might be close, but the law can be hours away

 But the state says the payments are voluntary and didn’t make any for more than a decade before that.

 Gov. Brown vetoed a 2016 bill by McGuire that would have made the payments mandatory but promised to continue them during his administration.
-McGuire plans on bringing legislation again this year in his fourth attempt to make the payments permanent.
+McGuire plans on bringing legislation again in a fourth attempt to make the payments permanent.

 “Small communities in rural counties desperately need these dollars to keep their neighborhoods safe,” McGuire said.